A Beginners Guide to Fuel Hedging - Futures

 So how can you utilize futures contracts to hedge your exposure to rising fuel prices?
-Let's assume that your company owns/leases a large fleet of vehicles and, to ensure that your fuel costs do not exceed your budgeted fuel price, you have been asked to "fix" or "lock in" the price of your anticipated fuel consumption.
-For sake of simplicity, let's assume that you are looking to hedge (by "fixing" or "locking" in the price) 42,000 gallons of gasoline which you anticipate consuming in October 2012.
-To hedge said gasoline, you could purchase one October RBOB gasoline futures contract, which happens to trade in 42,000 gallon increments.
-As an aside, 42,000 gallons equates to 1,000 barrels.
+Let's assume that your company owns or leases a large fleet of vehicles and, to ensure that your fuel costs do not exceed your budgeted fuel price, you have been asked to "fix" or "lock in" the price of your anticipated fuel consumption.
+For sake of simplicity, let's assume that you are looking to hedge (by "fixing" or "locking" in the price) 42,000 gallons of ULSD (diesel fuel) which you anticipate consuming in October 2015.
+To accomplish this, you could purchase one October ULSD futures contract, which happens to trade in 42,000 gallon (42,000 gallons = 1,000 barrels) increments.
 If you had purchased this contract based on the closing price yesterday, you could have hedged your October diesel fuel for $1.5481/gallon (which excludes taxes and basis differentials as well as distribution and transportation fees).

-In scenario one, let's assume that the prevailing market price, at which you sold back the futures, was $3.50/gallon.
-In this scenario, your gain on the futures contract would equate to a profit of $0.60/gallon.
-However, because you are not taking delivery of the futures contract, the price you pay "at the pump" will be $3.50 per gallon, although your net cost (excluding transportation and distribution fees, your suppliers profit margin, taxes, etc.) will be $2.90/gallon as a result of the $0.60/gallon gain on the futures contract.
+In scenario one, let's assume that the prevailing market price, at which you sold back the futures, was $2.00/gallon.
+In this scenario, your gain on the futures contract would equate to a profit of $0.4519/gallon ($2.00-$1.5481=$0.4519).
+As such, in this scenario your net cost will be $0.4519 less than the price you pay “at the pump” due to your hedging gain.

 This article is the first in the series titled A Beginners Guide to Fuel Hedging.
 The subsequent posts in the series can be found via the following links:

-Part Three: A Beginners Guide to Fuel Hedging - Call Options
+Part III: A Beginners Guide to Fuel Hedging - Call Options

 If you enjoyed this post, subscribe to our blog and you’ll receive every post directly in your inbox.